beetboxvm/beetbox/docs/contributing/contributing.md

 Contributing is easy, the hardest part is knowing which project to add your pull request to.

-The main knowledgement required is [Ansible](https://www.ansible.com/) it's pretty easy to pick up and they have some good docs available -- http://docs.ansible.com/
+The main knowledge required is [Ansible](https://www.ansible.com/) it's pretty easy to pick up and they have some good docs available -- http://docs.ansible.com/

 The main project beetbox core (https://github.com/beetboxvm/beetbox) is essentially some plumbing to initiate a set of external roles hosted on [Ansible galaxy](https://galaxy.ansible.com)